 (2) What can a parent do to help their child explore careers?

 Children need their parents to expose them to a variety of careers so they have the opportunity to develop their personal attributes and interests.
 It is very important for your child to identify their interests.
 Research shows that those who work in jobs that satisfy their interests tend to be happier, more productive, and stay on the job longer.

-(3) Is high school too soon to begin career exploration?
+(3) Is elementary school too soon to begin career exploration / career awareness activities?

 It’s actually the ideal time.
 Exploring careers does not mean making career decisions.
 Instead, it means making decisions about career direction and educational goals.
 Early exploration helps students explore interests and attributes so they can base career decisions on concrete, realistic information.

-The advantages of starting career exploration in high school include:
+The advantages of starting career exploration / career awareness activities in elementary school include: